BOAScripts/Set-DummyAD/Improvements.md

 - Enable DFS ?
 [Efficient DFS Management with PowerShell Scripts](https://adamtheautomator.com/dfs-powershell-scripts/)

 # Custom OUs
-- Should be able to go deeper. (loop through each `/`)
+[ ] Should be able to go deeper. (loop through each `/`).
-- Array of arrays ?
+[x] Array of arrays ?
 Instead of array of strings.
-- Groups and Users entries not defined in CustomOUs but in another variable?
+[x] Groups and Users entries not defined in CustomOUs but in another variable?
 As they are important in the creation of the structure.

 # Password management
 - Instead of one main password, generate/export a random password per user.